margaretmf/margaretmf.github.io/index.md

 ## Work Environment ##
 In previous work, I have worked with various types of supervisors.

+**I have done some of these things myself, but I have summarized what I appreciate and don't appreciate about supervisors.**

 **What I LOVE about supervisors:**
 * Their ability to give candid feedback, and specific requirements, rather than make me guess about what is needed